-If you’re choosing to supplement your homeschooling routine with online learning or researching a fully online program for your child, you know that there are thousands of options to choose from.
-Online learning continues to grow with more interesting, varied, and simply more fun technologies than ever.
-Gone are the days of rote memorization, multiplication charts, monotone lectures about history, and one dimensional hand-drawn pictures of other places and cultures.
-The world of learning has been broken wide open with online school programs and all they have to offer.
-Today, you’ve got a whole new virtual world to choose from full of videos, apps, games, quizzes, and so much more accessible anytime from anywhere you have an internet connection.
+If you’re choosing to supplement your homeschooling routine with online learning or researching a fully-online program for your child, you know that there are thousands of options to choose from.
+Online learning just keeps growing with more interesting, varied, and fun ways to learn with constantly evolving technology.
+Long gone are the days of rote memorization, multiplication charts, monotone lectures about history, and one-dimensional hand-drawn pictures of other places and cultures.
+The world of learning has been broken wide open with online school programs and all that they have to offer.
+Today, you’ve got a whole new virtual world to choose from full of videos, apps, games, quizzes, interactive learning, and so much more…accessible anytime from anywhere you have an internet connection.

 Follow these simple tips to ensure your online homeschool adventure is as successful as possible while the keeping your unique child engaged and eager to learn.

 Online homeschooling should be engaging and set your child up for success.
-Make sure that the program you choose has a proven success rate and is of high quality including video lessons, note-taking guides, and immediate feedback and assessments.
-Understanding your child’s learning and personality style are key to online learning.
-If you’re not sure where to start, take this free learning style assessment.
+Make sure that the program you choose is of high quality, with video lessons, note-taking guides, and immediate feedback and assessments.

 2. Accreditation matters.
 Make sure your online homeschool program is accredited!
-There are tons of online learning communities and programs to choose from, but not all are created equal.
+Why is accreditation important?
+Because there are tons of online learning communities and programs to choose from, but not all are created equal.
 No one wants to purchase a product that doesn’t do what it claims.
 And, when it comes to your child’s education, the stakes couldn’t be higher.
-An accredited institution has chosen to open themselves up to a 3rd party review process in every part of their program, from admissions to finance to grade reporting.
+An accredited institution has chosen to open themselves up to a third-party review process in every part of their program, from admissions to finance to grade reporting.
 With accreditation, you can be sure that your homeschool partner is backing up what they claim.
-You can find out more about how important accreditation is here.

-A good online program will use a variety of media to keep your student engaged and ready to learn, including video lessons, online quizzes and tests, project based learning, and note-taking guides.
-A variety of online resources as well as hands-on or printable learning tools will be critical to break up the day and meet various learning styles.
+A good online program uses a variety of media to keep your student engaged and ready to learn, including video lessons, online quizzes and tests, project-based learning, and note-taking guides.
+A variety of online resources as well as hands-on or printable learning tools are critical to break up the day and accommodate various learning styles.
 If the online program you’re using doesn’t allow for work away from a computer, it’s time to make a change.

 4. Set the schedule that works for you.
-The internet is everywhere and 24-7, so why can’t you do school anywhere and anytime you need to?
+The internet is everywhere and 24/7, so why can’t you do school anywhere and anytime you need to?
 The truth is, with some programs you can’t.
-Many online programs will require you to login at certain times, log certain hours, and follow a traditional school calendar.
+Many online programs require you to log in at certain times, log certain hours, and follow a traditional school calendar.
 Don’t limit yourself or your child in this way; you have options!

 Online learning should be as flexible as your schedule and child needs.
 Your elite athlete might need to be in the gym all day and do school at night.
-Your mover and shaker might work better in the afternoons after getting the green time and exercise he needs.
+Your mover and shaker might work better in the afternoons after getting the outside time and exercise he needs.
 The best online program for your child is one that is ready and waiting for them when they are ready to learn.
-Find out more about flexible homeschooling here.

-Homeschooling is a challenge and you shouldn’t have to shoulder the load all by yourself.
+Homeschooling is a challenge, and you shouldn’t have to shoulder the load all by yourself.
 A good online program will also provide a high level of support via an online advisor or tutor.
 Many online programs require you to “go it alone,” leaving the bulk of the responsibility and pressure on your shoulders.
 But there are alternatives!
-The best online programs include a live person willing to answer your questions and make sure your child reaches their full potential.
+The best online programs include a live person willing to answer your questions and make sure your child reaches his or her full potential.
 Don’t settle for less!
 Find an accredited online program that supports your child.

-Your child deserves every opportunity and chance they can get to succeed in online learning.
+Your children deserve every opportunity and chance they can get to succeed in online learning.
 But finding the right provider can be a challenge and can often leave you feeling overwhelmed and questioning your choice.
-Keep these tips at the forefront of your mind as you select an online learning provider and we know you’ll find the experience to be much richer and more successful!
+Keep these tips at the forefront of your mind as you select an online learning provider, and we know you’ll find the experience to be much richer and more successful!